 Note: Some sites are very difficult to get removed from.
 Always research the web for your info a few weeks after submitting a request to be removed.

 Instant checkmate. com may be difficult to get your info removed from.
-If so, use this link: Remove me from Instant Checkmate
+If so, use this link: Remove yourself from Instant Checkmate

 SearchPeopleFree is also a hard one to get your information off.
 Use this link for possible results.
 Remove my info from your site.